Updated on March 10, 2023

 Many organizational leaders view leadership coaching as a one-off type of investment.
 It’s expensive, they think, and besides, even if it might be helpful, between a global pandemic, racial reckoning, tons of people resigning, and a lower than typical number of job applicants responding to fill new vacancies, who has time for that right now?

 Unfortunately, this is the wrong conclusion to support organizational success today.
 There are three primary reasons your return on investment (in terms of both time and money) for leadership coaching has never been higher than right now.

 A good analogy is that in the 20th century we taught leaders that to be great in leadership meant they needed to become excellent swimmers—so they grew fins and tails.
-In 2021 we are telling our leaders they need to learn how to fly, now, instead.
+Now, we are basically telling our leaders they need to learn how to fly, instead.
 If we don’t provide the tools and support they need to grow wings and feathers, how can we expect them to do anything other than flounder?

 Leaders, take this as a personal plea on their behalf.
 Stop delegating to your HR staff the tough announcements and conversations you aren’t sure how to have with your team members.
 Particularly if your go-to HR staff member happens to identify as BIPOC or LGBTQ+ and you do not.
 A coach can help you brainstorm different solutions and approaches, find the appropriate words to say, and rehearse a difficult conversation.
 And, they can help you process the outcome, learn, refine, and grow your skills.

 I am not suggesting that you bypass HR, but I am suggesting that you stop using them as a leadership crutch.
 You, your HR staff, and your team members will all be better off (and far more likely to be promoted in the future) if you do your part to help shoulder the emotional and psychological toll that your HR staff may have been paying for you.